How to Grow Zucchini Indoors

 Zucchini are short-lived plants and prone to root rot.
 Even under perfect conditions, they lack the genetic makeup to readily produce roots from their stems.

-Zucchini plants have the highest light needs of any plant – so unless you have a totally unobstructed southern-facing window and plan on only growing in the summer – you’ll need a grow light.
-We still recommend taking advantage of your bright window (sunlight is free and great for plants!) and supplement it with a grow light.
-For an introduction to grow lights, head over to our post on grow lights for indoor gardeners.
-We’ve also got a buying guide for screw in types, but to keep things simple in this guide, we’ll just provide directions for the 24W Screw in Bulb by Sansi, which we think is a good middle-of-the-road option.
+Zucchini plants have the highest light needs of any plant, so unless you have a totally unobstructed southern-facing window and plan on only growing in the summer, you’ll need a grow light.
+We recommend taking advantage of your bright window (sunlight is free and great for plants!) and supplementing it with a grow light.
+For an introduction to grow lights, check out our post on grow lights for indoor gardeners.
+We’ve also got a buying guide for screw-in types, but to keep things simple, we recommend the 24W Screw-in Bulb by Sansi.

 Zucchini plants need the equivalent of 7+ hours of direct sunlight [DLI of 21+ mol/m²/day] to grow their best.
-In order to provide an equivalent amount with a grow light, it needs to be pretty bright!
 The 24W Sansi bulb should be placed 6 inches away from the top of the plant.
 This will give your PPFD (the standard measure of brightness) of 500 μmol/m²/s.

 Zucchini plants are what’s known as “day-neutral” so can grow under a range of daylight lengths.
-In order for them to get enough light, we recommend setting up a timer to leave it on for 14+ hours per day.
+To ensure they get enough light, set up a timer to leave it on for 14+ hours per day.

 Zucchini Plants Grow Faster in Warmer Temps

-Zucchini plants are called “warm-weather crops” and like temperatures right around 70.
-They will grow fine in conditions between 60 and 100°F but can lose their fruit if it drops below 40.
-On the other hand, if they are too hot, they will drop their blossoms, wilt, and stop ripening.
+Zucchini plants are "warm-weather crops" and like temperatures right around 70°F. They will grow fine in conditions between 60 and 100°F but can lose their fruit if it drops below 40°F. Too hot, and they will drop their blossoms, wilt, and stop ripening.
 Most homes are in a good range – and a south-facing sunny window can help get a plant the extra heat if needed.

 Week 1-2: Check for Sprouts